AdguardTeam/AdguardKnowledgeBase/13.technical-support/02.Adware/docs.en.md

 If you use Mozilla Firefox, [read this manual](https://support.mozilla.org/en-US/kb/disable-or-remove-add-ons).

-If you use the browser Opera, [read this manual](http://help.opera.com/Windows/11.50/en/extensions.html).
+If you use the Opera browser, [read this manual](http://help.opera.com/Windows/11.50/en/extensions.html).

 <a id="shortcuts"></a>
 ### How to re-create shortcuts of your browsers?

-Very often, malware and adware programs install you a homepage in a very simple way - they substitute your browser shortcut on the desktop, taskbar and "Start" menu, replacing it with the advertising link.
+Very often, malware and adware programs install their homepage in a very simple way - they substitute your browser's desktop shortcut, taskbar and "Start" menu items.

 The simplest solution in this case is to manually delete all the shortcuts and recreate them by yourself.

 ### How to remove sindex.biz?

-If instead of the home page, you always open sindex.biz, it’s most likely there was a substitution of shortcuts of your browser.
+If instead of the home page, you always open sindex.biz, it’s likely that shortcuts for your browser(s) have been substituted.
 Try to [recreate the shortcuts](#shortcuts) to get rid of this problem.

 ### How to remove Mobogenie?

-To get rid of this software, check your computer with a free utility from Doctor Web: [Dr.Web CureIt!](http://www.freedrweb.com/cureit/).
+To get rid of this software, check your computer with a free utility: e.g. the free one from Doctor Web: [Dr.Web CureIt!](http://www.freedrweb.com/cureit/).

 ### How to Remove Ads by BetterSurf?

 **What is BetterSurf?**

-BetterSurf - is an advertising program that is built into your browser.
-This program builds their ads on all the sites that you visit.
-Externally this ad looks quite ordinary, and you can easily not notice it among the banners posted on this site.
-But it can be seen as ad which "wasn’t here before".
-For example, on Facebook or Twitter.
+BetterSurf is an advertising program that builds itself into your browser.
+This program put up its ads on all websites that you visit.
+Externally such ads look quite ordinary, and you can easily not notice them among the regular banners posted by this site.
+But with a keen eye you will be able to easily recognize these ads as ads that "wasn’t here before".
+For example, it's extremely easy to notice on websites like Facebook or Twitter.

 To get rid of this program, use the [following instructions](http://malwaretips.com/blogs/bettersurf-virus-removal/).

 ### How to remove Rvzr-a.akamaihd.net?

-If you meet a pop-up Rvzr-a.akamaihd.net, then most likely, your computer is infected with malicious adware.
+If you meet a pop-up by Rvzr-a.akamaihd.net, then most likely your computer is infected with malicious adware.
 You can find instructions for removing it at [this link](http://malwaretips.com/blogs/rvzr-a-akamaihd-net-virus/).